ReinisSprogis/flutter_map_markers/README.md

   <code>flutter_map_markers</code> is a plugin for <a href="https://pub.dev/packages/flutter_map">flutter_map</a> package that provides a flexible canvas based marker layer.
 It enables you to render interactive markers directly on the map using Canvas.
 </p>

+<strong>This is the initial release.
+There might be bugs or missing features.
+Use with caution in production.
+Please report any issues or feature requests you have and give feedback on your experience.</strong>
+<p>If you find this useful, consider supporting <a href="https://github.com/sponsors/ReinisSprogis">me</a>.</p>

 <h2>Features</h2>

 <ul>